 MAKE A BIG BATCH AND FREEZE

 If your family goes bonkers for this chocolate chip cookie recipe like mine does, then do yourself a favor and make an extra big batch!
-They freeze so well and you can pull out a few at a time so that you're not tempted to eat the whole batch in one sitting.
+They freeze so well and you can pull out a few at a time so you're not tempted to eat the whole batch in one sitting.
 Not that that's bad, or anything…

 Make your chocolate chip cookie recipe as usual.
 Allow your cookies to cool completely.
 Line a cool cookie sheet with parchment paper and put your cookies in a single row in the freezer.
-Once frozen, transfer to a freezer bag or an airtight container and freeze for up to 3 months.
+Once frozen, transfer to a freezer bag or an airtight container and freeze for up to three months.
 When you're ready to eat them, pull them out of the bag and allow them to thaw at room temperature.

 EASY CHOCOLATE CHIP COOKIE RECIPE

 Are you ready for your new favorite cookies?
 Get that oven preheated and get to work! 😉